JCqsW97/portfolio-3d/README.md

 about 40 mins dealing with experiences section
-1h45 spent working on work experiences, skills, about section 1h20 working on adding pages, make it work with sections across pages 2h10 working on navigation bar for small screens, handling blur effects and user inputs
+1h45 spent working on work experiences, skills, about section 1h20 working on adding pages, make it work with sections across pages 2h10 working on navigation bar for small screens, handling blur effects and user inputs + privacy